xxnatc/eslint-plugin-jasmine-jquery/README.md

 ```

 #### Options
-To allow certain methods, pass in an array as the second argument containing the exceptions:
+To allow certain functions, pass in an array as the second argument containing the exceptions:
 ```json
 {
   "rules": {